Diary of a Chambermaid (2015 film): Synopsis

 The next day, she visits Joseph and learns that he is a rabid anti-Semite and propagates anti-Dreyfus propaganda on behalf of local priests.
 He dreams of owning a business where he can provide a rendezvous for militant right-wing nationalists and acknowledges that he needs a woman like Célestine to make his plan a success.
-Later, while gossiping with the other women, Célestine learns that a local prepubescent peasant girl was violently raped, disemboweled and murdered, explaining the screams Célestine had heard at night.
-Célestine suspects that Joseph is the murderer, as he could be placed at the scene of the crime, but this only makes her more fascinated with him.
+Later, while gossiping with the other women, Célestine learns that a local prepubescent peasant girl was violently raped, disemboweled, and murdered, explaining the screams Célestine had heard at night.
+Célestine suspects that Joseph is the murderer, as he could be placed at the crime scene, but this only makes her more fascinated with him.

-Rose dies and Capt Mauger admits to Célestine that Rose had disappointed him after getting a servant of her own and failed to keep up the chores she had when she was a servant.
+Rose dies, and Capt Mauger admits to Célestine that Rose disappointed him after getting a servant of her own and failed to keep up the chores she had when she was a servant.
 He had hoped to die before her, as he had secretly made a second will nullifying the first, ensuring that Rose would inherit nothing.
-Capt Mauger offers for Célestine to work for him in the same work and sexual arrangement than Rose had with him, but Célestine only promises to think about it, satisfied with her manipulation of him.
+Capt Mauger offers for Célestine to work for him in the same work and sexual arrangement that Rose had with him, but Célestine only promises to think about it, satisfied with her manipulation of him.

 Ultimately, she professes her attraction to Joseph and begs to join him.
 After aggressive sexual intercourse with her, he has Célestine assist him in the theft of the Lanlaire's silverware that would fund his plan, a theft which is blamed on professional thieves.
 Upon discovering the burglary, Madame Lanlaire wonders aloud why their dogs did not bark at the burglars, so Joseph shoots both the dogs dead.
 Police start the probe into the burglary.
-The police ask Lanlaires whether they suspected anyone from the household, especially Joseph, but they give him a clean sheet saying that he had been with them for 15 years and he is very devoted and trustworthy.
-The police have no clues even after several weeks of investigation.
+The police asked Lanlaires whether they suspected anyone from the household, especially Joseph, but they gave him a clean sheet, saying that he had been with them for 15 years and was very devoted and trustworthy.
+The police have no clues, even after several weeks of investigation.
 The case is closed unsolved.
-Joseph quits his position later and Célestine bides her time waiting for him, befriending Madame Lanlaire to get in her good graces before telling her that she is engaged to be married and must soon quit.
-One night, she sees Joseph's signal through her window and joins him, ruminating that she has been out-manipulated, acknowledging that he is a devil, but he has her completely in his grasp.
-They leave for Cherbourg and the carriage disappears into the darkness.
+Joseph quits his position later, and Célestine bides her time waiting for him, befriending Madame Lanlaire to get in her good graces before telling her she is engaged to be married and must soon quit.
+One night, she sees Joseph's signal through her window and joins him, ruminating that she has been out-manipulated, acknowledging that he is a devil but has her completely in his grasp.
+They leave for Cherbourg, and the carriage disappears into the darkness.